Rings of non-commutative functions and their fields of fractions: Topologies on rings of analytic NC functions

 Classically, the ring of entire functions is a B\'ezout domain.
 (And a commutative ring is a semifir if and only if it is a B\'ezout domain.)
 Moreover, every finitely generated ideal of the ring of entire functions (and even the ring of holomorphic functions on a domain in $\C$) is principal and closed.
-This result is called Helmer's theorem according to \cite[Theorem 13.6]{LueRub}.
-The converse also holds.
+This result is called Helmer's theorem according to \cite[Theorem 13.6]{LueRub} and the converse also holds.
 Namely, if an ideal of the ring of entire functions is closed, then it is principal.
-The key tool in the proof of those results is the Weierstrass theorem that allows one to build entire functions with prescribed zeroes and multiplicities.
-In other words, the closed ideal of the ring of entire functions are described by analytic varieties (counting the multiplicity).
-This leads us to define varieties in the NC entire setting.
-Varieties of various types were studied both in the algebraic setting \cite{HKV-poly} and the setting of the NC unit row ball \cite{JMS-ncBSO,SSS}.
-Let $S \subseteq \scr{O}_d$.
-Define the corresponding variety similarly to \cite{JMS-ncBSO},
+The key tool in the proof of those results is the Weierstrass product theorem that allows one to build entire functions with prescribed zeroes and multiplicities.
+In other words, closed ideals in the ring of entire functions are described by analytic varieties (counting the multiplicity).
+Varieties of various types have been considered in the non-commutative setting \cite{HKV-poly,JMS-ncBSO,SSS}.
+In what follows we consider an ``NC directional variety", in the sense of G. M. Bergman, see \cite{HelMcC-positivss}.
+Given $S \subseteq \scr{O}_d$, define the corresponding variety as in \cite{JMS-ncBSO},

 Here, $\C^{\aleph_0} = \ell^2 (\N)$ and $\C ^{(\infty \times \infty)\cdot d} := \scr{B} (\ell ^2)$.
 Clearly, if $I$ is the closed right ideal generated by $S$, then for every $g \in I$ and every $(X,y) \in \scr{Z} (S)$, we have that $y \perp \nbran g(X)$.
 Therefore, the variety that we have defined corresponds to closed right ideals.
 Conversely, given $\scr{Z} \subseteq \bigsqcup_{n\leq \aleph_0} \cdn \times (\C^n \setminus \{0\})$, we can define the corresponding closed right ideal of entire functions.
 Namely,